microsoft/AdaptiveCards/docs/Schema.md

 ## Column
 **Extends [Container](#container)**

-A Column is a container which contains a list of CardItems that are logically grouped.
+A Column is a container which contains a list of CardElements that are logically grouped.

 | Property | Type | Required |  Description |
 |---|---|---|---|